kubeshop/testkube/docs/docs/articles/testkube-dashboard.md

 `https://demo.testkube.io/?apiEndpoint=...`

-Alternatively, the Testkube Dashboard can be opened on your local machine using command `sh kubectl testkube dashboard` which uses port forwarding for accessing your local results endpoint (see more [here](../cli/testkube_dashboard.md)).
+Alternatively, the Testkube Dashboard can be opened on your local machine using the command `sh kubectl testkube dashboard` which uses port forwarding for accessing your local results endpoint (see more [here](../cli/testkube_dashboard.md)).

 ## Explore the Testkube Dashboard